nicolewallace09/robot-gladiators/README.md

 ## Usage
 This application will allow users choose a fighter and play against the computer in a series of battles.
 The user would be able to use potions to gain back their health. <br>
-Please view deployed application on [Heroku](https://nicolewallace09.github.io/robot-gladiators/scree)<br>
+Please view deployed application on [Git Hub Pages](https://nicolewallace09.github.io/robot-gladiators/scree)<br>
 <img src='assets/images/screenshot.png'>

 ## License